HPCBio/Mayo-RNASeq/README.md

 $ sbatch STAR-index-mouse-genome.sh

 ## Run STAR alignments on 4 mouse samples.
-### This takes ~3 minutes per sample, but only runs 2 samples at once, so could take 6-12 minutes total depending on how long they're waiting for resources to open up.
-Note that it will help a lot if they are not logged into any nodes interactively.
-Otherwise, it could take much longer.
+### This takes ~1 minute per sample, but only runs 2 samples at once, so could take 2-4 minutes total depending on how long they're waiting for resources to open up.
 $ sbatch STAR-alignment.sh

 ## Run featureCounts on 4 alignment files to get gene counts.